top of page

 How Severe Is Dry Socket Pain?

 The pain from a dry socket is often intense, severe and unrelenting.
-Research consistently shows that dry socket can cause severe, debilitating pain:
+Research consistently shows that a dry socket can cause severe, debilitating pain:

 • In a clinical review, patients rated dry socket pain as one of the most intense dental pains (Vezeau PJ.
 J Oral Maxillofac Surg.
 2000.)